What care options are available?

-Families going through the emotional stress of placing a spouse or relative into care, often tell us they find the terminology confusing so this blog aims to help explain the different types of care available.
-Understandably, most elderly people want to live independently in their own home for as long as they can.
-But many people are not aware of what their local options are.
+Families going through the emotional stress of placing a spouse or relative into care often tell us they find the terminology confusing.
+We hope that this blog can help you with that.
+We’ll be explaining the different types of care available and hopefully giving you a better understanding of your options.

 This option allows you to remain fully independent.
-You usually have your own self-contained, secure flat, allowing you to stay active and go out as and when you want to, but with the added benefit of carers available to provide support when you need it.
+You usually have your own self-contained, secure flat which allows you to stay active and go out as and when you want to.
+However, you can enjoy the added benefit of carers available to provide support when you need it.

-When someone wants to remain in their own home but realises but they need support round the clock, 24 hours a day, 7 days a week.
-Care providers are available to stay in their home and support at all times.
+When someone wants to remain in their own home but realises that they need support around the clock, care providers are available to stay in their home and support at all times.

-This involves moving full time into a residential care home where safe and secure accommodation and care is provided to those who can’t manage to live independently in their own home.
-A home provides a stable, warm and friendly environment where residents receive round the clock care and feel part of a bigger family with others.
+This involves moving full time into a residential care home where safe and secure accommodation and care is provided to those who can’t manage to live independently.
+A home provides a stable, warm and friendly environment where residents receive around the clock care and feel part of a bigger family with others.

 This option allows you to receive short term support in your own home or a short stay in a residential home.
-It’s especially useful and welcomed for existing carers, such as family members, to allow them to take a break for a while, safe in the knowledge their loved one continues to receive the support they need.
+It’s especially useful for existing carers, such as family members.
+They can take a break for a while safe in the knowledge their loved one continues to receive the support they need.

 Additional resources and help

 You or a loved one’s general health or a current care situation may change quickly.
 There’s always professional, friendly support on hand to help you.
-Which provide a useful glossary of terms and have a useful online calculator to help you understand potential costs.
+Which provides a useful glossary of terms and has a useful online calculator to help you understand potential costs.

 Other articles you may like